Trader Horn (1973 film)

-Trader Horn is a 1973 Metrocolor film directed by Reza Badiyi and starring Rod Taylor as the African adventurer Trader Horn.
-It is a remake of the 1931 film, also released by Metro-Goldwyn-Mayer.
+Trader Horn is a 1973 Metrocolor film directed by Reza Badiyi and starring Rod Taylor as the African adventurer Alfred Aloysius Horn.
+It is a remake (or perhaps more accurately a reboot) of the 1931 film, also released by Metro-Goldwyn-Mayer.
+Neither picture is faithful to the original memoirs of Horn, who was 53 when World War I began.

 Plot

 During World War I, Alfred Aloysius "Trader" Horn leads an expedition in search of a platinum mine in an unexplored region of Africa.
 The trio encounter warring natives, rhinos and lions.
 They travel through jungle, swamps, and desert.
 They are pursued by German soldiers wanting the platinum for the war effort and by a British officer hunting Horn as a traitor.